 For a project worked flat, you are certainly told to end with a knit stitch, and for a project worked in the round, you will end with a purl stitch.

-In any case, when you finished casting on stitches, twiste your yarns (you can tie a knot if you want) to secure the last stitch.
+In any case, when you finished casting on stitches, TIE A KNOT to secure the last stitch.

 All these explanations sound tiresome?
 I uploaded a tutorial video – my first-ever tutorial video!

 You can see how to move your needle with this.